Revealing La Révolution

 What We Are

-Funded by the College of Arts and Humanities, Revealing La Révolution (the UMD French Pamphlet Project) is an effort to analyze and digitize a selected subset (700-1,000) of the approximately 12,000 French pamphlets currently held by the UMD Libraries.
+Funded by the College of Arts and Humanities and the national French Pamphlet Planning Project, Revealing La Révolution (the UMD French Pamphlet Project) is an effort to analyze and digitize a selected subset (700-1,000) of the approximately 12,000 French pamphlets currently held by the UMD Libraries.
 These pamphlets reveal valuable information about society during the upheaval of the French Revolution (June 1788-December 1804) and provide cultural historians, linguists, and political scientists with important source material to study history, language, politics, government, and social issues.
 Revealing La Révolution will create opportunities for disciplinary cross-fertilization by offering scholars and students working in the French revolution, political science, history, and French with these unique resources.

 Who We Are

 Working in cooperation with the Department of French and Italian, the School of Languages, Literatures, and Cultures, and the University of Maryland Libraries, Revealing La Révolution will serve as a pilot project to make these important historical artifacts more accessible for scholarly and pedagogical purposes.
 The Project is led by Assistant Professor Sarah Benharrech and Professor Valerie K. Orlando of the Department of French and Italian and Kelsey Corlett-Rivera, Librarian for the School of Languages, Literatures, and Cultures, from the University of Maryland Libraries.
 The other project team members are Doug McElrath and Joanne Archer from the Libraries' Special Collections, along with John Schalow from the Metadata Services Department.
 Revealing La Révolution counts on the support of the Maryland Institute for Technology in the Humanities as well, specifically Jennifer Guiliano, who serves as Digital Historian on the project.

 May 17, 2013 - French Pamphlets, Education, Thermometers, and Goodbyes